Hester, Western Australia

 Hester is a small town in the South West region of Western Australia, 7 km north of Bridgetown on the railway.

 It was gazetted a townsite in 1899, and was originally a siding on the Donnybrook to Bridgetown railway, opened in 1898.
+Later, extended and known as the Northcliffe railway line but passenger services ceased in the late 20th century.

 The town derives its name from the nearby Hester Brook, a name first recorded by surveyor John Forrest in 1866.
 Hester Brook is named after Edward Godfrey Hester, an early settler (late 1850s) of the Bridgetown district.